 What do you find most rewarding about caring for patients?

-What can patients expect from a visit?
+What can patients expect from an appointment?

 How can you serve OMC and its patients?